derMacon/PDFToImage/README.md

 * Pdf box Framework - Apache: https://pdfbox.apache.org/

 ### Todo
-* Review the resizing method -> seems a bit odd
+* Implement option to reset the cache in the main method / class